Japan · tool

 4-5 star hotels, premium dining, private transfers

-High-end hotel or a luxury ryokan with private onsen.
+High-end hotel or a luxury ryokan experience.

-Fine dining, kaiseki meals, and premium sake tasting.
+Fine dining, kaiseki meals, and premium sushi.

-Private car service or frequent taxis.
+Private car services or frequent taxis for convenience.

-High-quality souvenirs, spa treatments, or premium beverages.
+High-quality souvenirs, spa treatments, discretionary spending.

 Destination-specific money tips